just214/gatsby-starter-typescript-deluxe/README.md

 ## Linting

-This project includes a combination of **ESLint**, **TSLint**, and **React-A11y** rules for React and TypeScript code, which are extended from the `eslint-config-gojutin` npm package.
+This project includes a combination of ESLint, TSLint, and React-A11y rules for React and TypeScript code, which are extended from the `eslint-config-gojutin` npm package.
 Many of the rules favor a functional approach with a strong emphasis on immutability and strong type definitions.

 The rules are listed as key/value pairs.
 The key represents the rule name and the value (number) represents the setting of the rule: